 All master's students can participate in any of the existing exchange programs after completing three or five terms depending on their program.
 However, priority will be given to Korean students.
 Those who are interested in an exchange program must consult with their academic advisors when selecting the courses.
 Some credits earned during the exchange program can be transferred to KDI School for credits by submitting an original copy of the official transcript from the exchange partner school and an application for acknowledgement of credits to the Academic Affairs Division.
 The maximum number of credits that can be transferred from the exchange partner school to KDI School is 18 credits for a year.

 1. Exchange Partner Schools

 [Europe]

 - Freie Universitaet Berlin (Germany)

-- Erasmus University Rotterdam, International Institute of Social Studies (Netherlands)

 - Institut Superieur de Commerce International de Dunkerque (France)

 - HHL-Leipzig Graduate School of Management (Germany)

 - ESSEC Business School (France)

 - University of Leuven (Belgium)

 - Aarhus University (Denmark)

 [Others]